Read what a Texas master naturalist does at txmn.org

 Longleaf pine (Pinus palustris) is native to the southeastern United States, found primarily from Virginia to Florida and reaching westward.
 Jasper and Newton counties are on the westernmost edge of that range.

 Longleaf pines are slow growing and adapted to a fire ecology.
 A longleaf pine seedling may spend several years in the grass stage, where the needles look like a dark green clump of grass no more than a foot tall.
-Historically, whenever fire wiped out competing brush species, the fire-resistant seedlings would break dormancy and grow rapidly until they dominated the forest.
+Historically, whenever fire wiped out competing for brush species, the fire-resistant seedlings would break dormancy and grow rapidly until they dominated the forest.

 In the 20th century, logging removed much of the old growth longleaf pines and timber managers replanted with faster growing species of southern pine.
 However, longleaf pine forests are host to many rare and endangered species of flora and fauna.
 The longleaf pine ecosystem is known as a fire climax community.
 Several organizations and timber management companies are working to restore longleaf pines in their native range.